reactjs/react.dev/beta/src/content/learn/state-a-components-memory.md

 Try moving the second `useState` call after the `if` condition and notice how this breaks it again.

-In general, these types of mistakes are caught by the [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks) linter rule.
-If you don't see an error when you try the faulty code locally, you need to set it up in your build tooling configuration.
+If your linter is [configured for React](/learn/editor-setup#linting), you should see a lint error when you make a mistake like this.
+If you don't see an error when you try the faulty code locally, you need to set up linting for your project.

 </Solution>